ribru17/170mgmt-notes/README.md

   - A three-party **security interest** in **real property** that is given by a **borrower / trustor** to an independent **trustee** to secure the repayment of a **real estate loan** for the benefit of a **lender / beneficiary**.
-    Used in California and mos other states where it is available, because it is preferred over a two-party **mortgage**.
+    Used in California and most other states where it is available, because it is preferred over a two-party **mortgage**.
 - **Senior vs. Junior Mortgage**:
   - Determined by state **recording** statues that determine lender **priority** (unless the prior recorded mortgage contains a **subordination clause**).